Lubenz007/lubenz007.github.io/_posts/2023-04-04-upgrade-hyper.md

 ---
 title: Upgrade Hyper-V Hosts with Azure Arc and Automation Accounts
 date: 2023-04-04 22:15:00 -0000
-categories: [Hyper-V,Azure,Automation]
+categories: [HyperV,Automation]
-tags: [hyperv,azure,automation]     # TAG names should always be lowercase
+tags: [hyperv,automation]     # TAG names should always be lowercase
 ---

 Azure Arc is a powerful tool for managing and updating hybrid infrastructure, including standalone Hyper-V hosts.
 In this blog post, we will walk you through how to use Azure Arc to update a standalone Hyper-V host, using a scheduled update task in Automation Account and pre and post scripts that shut down and start up VMs.